ErpNetDocs/tech/advanced/calculated-attributes/operators/add.md

 | Parameter 3 Type |
 | Return value | Number1 + Number2 |

-Ensure that the numbers which are summed up are from the **the same** type.
+Make sure that the numbers which are summed up are from the **the same** type.

 For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.